renatocaliari/contornos/docs/en/contornos.md

 * Continuously observe the way that clients evaluate a result to adapt the indicators.

 ### Indicatores categories
-- **Satisfaction of the public's needs** (looking outside), indicators that the public of contorno uses in their decision making to start or continue using a product or service.
+- **Public's satisfaction** (looking outside), indicators that the public of contorno uses in their decision making to start or continue using a product or service.
 It is possible to have lower and/or upper delimiter.
 Below the lower limit, it is not meeting customer needs.
 Above superior may indicate that customers do not perceive the added benefits and may also be unnecessarily over-serving when it causes harm to other aspects of the business, service or product.
   - **Recommendation:** continuously observe the needs and the way that customers evaluate a result in order to adapt the indicators.
 - **Health**: It is possible to have lower and upper bound that indicate the range of health.
   - **Internal** (looking inside), to monitor **aspects of the contorno, business, service or product** and **people's engagement** in an contorno.